 Project Safe Childhood (PSC) is a Department of Justice initiative launched in 2006 that aims to combat the proliferation of technology-facilitated sexual exploitation crimes against children.
 The threat of sexual predators soliciting children for physical sexual contact is well-known and serious; the danger of perpetrators who produce, distribute, and possess child pornography is equally dramatic and disturbing.
 The Department of Justice is committed to the safety and well-being of every child and has placed a high priority on combating sexual exploitation of minors.
 Through a network of federal, state, and local law enforcement agencies and advocacy organizations, PSC coordinates efforts to protect our children by investigating and prosecuting online sexual predators.
-PSC is implemented through a partnership of U.S. Attorneys; Internet Crimes Against Children (ICAC) task forces; federal partners, including the FBI, U.S. Postal Inspection Service, Immigration and Customs Enforcement and the U.S. Marshals Service; advocacy organizations such as the National Center for Missing & Exploited Children; and state and local law enforcement officials in each U.S. Attorney’s district.
+PSC is implemented through a partnership of U.S. Attorneys; Internet Crimes Against Children (ICAC) task forces; federal partners, including the FBI, U.S. Postal Inspection Service, U.S. Immigration and Customs Enforcement (ICE) and the U.S. Marshals Service; advocacy organizations such as the National Center for Missing & Exploited Children (NCMEC); and state and local law enforcement officials in each U.S. Attorney’s district.

 Learn more about Project Safe Childhood by visiting the Department of Justice's website at https://www.justice.gov/psc.

 The U.S. Attorney's Office aims to protect children online and to empower parents to have a strong understanding of digital platforms.

 - Netsmartz Kids provides interactive, educational, and age-appropriate resources to help teach children how to be safer online.

 - Project iGuardian helps kids, teens and parents to be smart about online safety and stay safe from online sexual predators.